 President signed Secured Transaction Act

 The Palau’s President Johnson Toribiong had signed the Secured Transaction Act and this bill will help people making their businesses a lot more easy.
-Also regarding in this bill business owners will be able to purchase cars, boats, or farm tools by using loan to start a business or business in the making.
+Also regarding in this bill business owners will be able to purchase cars, buy more about boats, or farm tools by using loan to start a business or business in the making.
 This new bill was supported by the Asian Development Bank.

 John Sugiyama to be Interim Managing Director of PPUC